Topics Map > Financial

 CALS Scholarships: Application, Awarding, Publicizing

 By filling out one application, CALS applicants are considered for all scholarships CALS has to offer.
-Last year, over 1800 CALS students applied for scholarships using the on-line application and over 700 awards were made totaling over 1 million dollars in aid to students.
+Last year, over 1,275 CALS students applied for scholarships using the on-line application and over 600 awards were made totaling over 1 million dollars in aid to students

 Students are matched to scholarships based upon their application information and donors’ awarding criteria.
 The order in which the sorting and filtering is done is based upon the donor’s criteria and does not look the same for each scholarship being offered.
 Some common donor criteria include: GPA (either UW Madison or High School for incoming freshmen), ACT, Financial Need (FAFSA information required), Major, Year in School, Activity Level (leadership vs participation), and Career Interest.
 Some scholarships ask recipients to be from rural areas.
 Currently, there are ways to screen for this information.
 In addition, some scholarships are considered Departmental Scholarships in which the department has been made the spending authority for the fund.
-The CALS Department can inform the CALS scholarship Director which awards they would like to grant to their students and in what amounts in accordance with the donor’s scholarship criteria.
-These scholarship funds are still administered through Scholarships@UW-Madison.
+The CALS Department inform the CALS scholarship Director and Assistant Director which awards they would like to grant to their students and in what amounts in accordance with the donor’s scholarship criteria.
+These scholarship funds are still administered through the Wisconsin Scholarship Hub (WiSH).

-CALS has a website for “Scholarships from Outside CALS” which can be found at: http://www.cals.wisc.edu/outsidescholarships/.
+CALS has a website for “Scholarships from Outside CALS”.
 The website lists the scholarship opportunities by name, amount, and submission deadlines.
 If a contact for the scholarship is provided, that information can be listed as well.
-Some of the scholarships have a link that will take the student directly from the CALS website to the scholarship source website and may even provide an application if it is available on line.
+Some of the scholarships have a link that will take the student directly from the CALS website to the scholarship source website and may even provide an application if it is available online.
 The student completes the application and forwards it either electronically or by hard copy to the respective organization.
 Donors’ applications vary.
 Some require background information on the student including Major, GPA, unofficial transcript, year in school, personal statement, etc. CALS can also publicize appropriate scholarship opportunities on our eCALS for Students on-line newsletter if requested.
 Students are made aware of the CALS scholarship application cycle on this newsletter as well.